greendragon8213/FileBrowser/README.md

 # FileBrowser

+TestTask
 ASP.NET Web.APi + AngularJs

-To start using the application: http://localhost:65242/App/#/home
+To start using the application: /App/#/home